-

 A full line of H-Box wall equipment was developed just for expedition use: Sleeping bags, pants, booties, mittens and Jackets.

-But all-important achievements often get their certification of authenticity by history:
+But all-important achievements often get their certification of authenticity by destiny.

 The Legacy of Maurice Barrard